Dave Askew

-Dave Askew (born 3 April 1963) is a former English professional darts player who competed in events of the British Darts Organisation (BDO) and Professional Darts Corporation (PDC).
+Dave Askew (born 3 April 1963) is a former English professional darts player who competed from 1988 to 2010 in events of the British Darts Organisation (BDO) and Professional Darts Corporation (PDC).
 He is a two-time semi-finalist of the PDC World Championship (2001 and 2002), losing to eventual winner Phil Taylor on both occasions.

 Askew was never a full-time professional and earned his living as a bricklayer.

 Career

 BDO

 Askew first made his name in 1988 when he defeated Cliff Lazarenko 6–0 in sets to win the Denmark Open.
 In the same year, he also reached the final of the Swedish Open but lost out to Simon Duke.
 In 1989 Askew then won the French Open and lifted his first title on TV, the Cockney Classic when he defeated Steve Smith.
 Askew reached the last 16 of the World Masters in 1992 and narrowly missed out on reaching the World Championship for the first time.
 He enjoyed a rich vein of form in 1993 reaching the final of the BDO British Open where he lost to Dennis Priestley.
 Askew then hit a top average of 104.20 in reaching the Final of the Sky Darts Masters on Sky Sports where he was defeated by Scott Coleman of Englishman.
 A number of other good runs secured his debut at the 1994 BDO World Darts Championship but he was disappointing in losing out Ian Sarfas.
 In 1995 he came from 2 sets down to defeat number one seed Steve Beaton in the first round of the World Championship before losing to Raymond van Barneveld, who went on to reach his first world final that year.
 In 1995 Askew defeated Martin Adams and Ronnie Baxter to reach the final of British Matchplay but lost 4–5 in the final to Andy Fordham.
 Askew also represented England in the British Internationals on numerous occasions and played ten matches, winning eight of these and losing two, he won the title with England on five occasions.
 He was also selected to represent the English team in the 1993 World Cup and won the title alongside Steve Beaton, Ronnie Baxter and Kevin Kenny by defeating Wales 9–3 in the final.
 Despite defeating Raymond Van Barneveld in the 1998 World Masters and reaching the semi-finals of the BDO British Open Askew virtually disappeared from the circuit for a few years.